 What are the main causes of struck-by moving objects injuries in warehousing?

-The leading causes are collisions with moving vehicles (especially forklifts and pallet jacks), being struck by falling objects, caught hands or feet in equipment, doors or dock plates striking workers, and poor visibility in aisles (Source: OSHA Data, 2025).
+The leading causes are collisions with moving vehicles (especially forklifts and pallet jacks), get-ting caught in equipment, being struck by doors or dock plates, and poor visibility in aisles.

-How do I prevent forklift and vehicle collisions in my warehouse?
+How to reduce forklift and vehicle collisions in my warehouse?

 Combine strict traffic management (barriers, floor markings), regular operator and pedestrian training, and ongoing equipment maintenance.
-AI video analytics can detect near-misses and no-go zone violations in real time, helping you address risks before they become injuries.
+Video AI can detect no-go zone violations rapidly, helping you address risks before they become injuries.

-Can AI camera systems work with my existing warehouse cameras?
+Can AI camera systems work with existing warehouse cameras?

 Yes.
-Modern cloud-based AI camera platforms are designed to work with most existing POE or legacy cameras.
+Cloud-based video AI platforms are designed to work with most existing POE or legacy cameras.
 They add an AI analysis layer on top of your current video feeds, so you don’t need to replace your entire camera network.

-What practical steps should I take before deploying safety technology in my warehouse?
+What practical steps to take before deploying safety technology in my warehouse?

 Start with a risk assessment—identify high-traffic and high-risk zones, review camera coverage, and engage your safety, operations, and IT teams.
 Pilot the AI system in a problem area, review the alerts and insights, and expand based on measurable improvements.

-Does using AI video analytics help with OSHA compliance?
+Does using video AI help with OSHA compliance?

-Absolutely.
-AI video analytics support compliance by automatically flagging safety violations, providing searchable incident records, and giving you data-driven insights to improve training, policies, and audits (Source: OSHA Data, 2025).
+Yes.
+Video AI can support compliance by flagging potential safety violations, providing searchable incident records, and giving you data-driven information to improve training, policies, and audits.

 About the author